sjn/introducing-se/docs.md

 *«My Belief helped me be&shy;come sober, and without it I would probably drink myself to death.»*

 \
 SE is not always the right tool to use, and **SE is not for therapy**.
-Please do no harm!
+Please do no harm.
+Pick another claim!

 [comment]: # (!!!)